Eminent Note Type V2

 A custom Anki note type for studying Japanese.
-Specifically optimized for sentence mining with Yomichan (and Animebook).
+Specifically optimized for sentence mining with Yomichan.

 Features